scrapy/scrapy/sites/scrapy.org/docs/sources/tutorial/tutorial1.rst

     export PYTHONPATH=/path/to/your/project

-Now you can continue with the next part of the tutorial.
+Now you can continue with the next part of the tutorial: :ref:`tutorial2`.